petrobras/ross/CONTRIBUTING.md

 Just follow the same rules and it's good to go.

 When creating examples, be aware of code lines that return any result from a method or class.
-The example output must match what the method returns because `TRAVIS` and `APPVEYOR` (the CI's that runs tests for ROSS) check the examples and raise errors, if the example output does not match the actual output.
+The example output must match what the method returns because GitHub Actions (the CI that runs tests for ROSS) checks the examples and raise errors, if the example output does not match the actual output.

 Sometimes, it's not possible to represent all the output (e.g. a figure, a large matrix, etc),